 Who should attend?

 Get answers to your questions in Q&A session by the speaker to help you with the doubts and queries you may have.

-Dr. Moyer is a researcher with Michigan State University’s Food Fraud Initiative (College of Veterinarian Medicine).
-Dr. Moyer is also an Adjunct Assistant Professor with MSU's Program In Public Health (College of Human Medicine) since 2009.
-He teaches online graduate-level courses that explore the public health risks from counterfeit pharmaceuticals.
-These courses are core requirements for the program's Graduate Certificate in Counterfeit Pharmaceuticals.
-Dr. Moyer is also a...
+Dr. Moyer is an Assistant Professor in Michigan State University’s Program In Public Health (College of Human Medicine) since 2009.
+He teaches and develops online graduate-level courses including Public Health Administration and the Public Health Risks from Counterfeit Pharmaceuticals.
+These courses are also core requirements for the program's various Graduate Certificates.